JynxZz/ryu-forcement-learning/readme.md

 New alias is setup :

-- rl : to go directly to the repo
+- rl => to go directly to the repo and work !!

 Don't forget to use this :